Comment on page

-Concrete-ML is built on top of Concrete-Numpy, which enables Numpy programs to be converted into FHE circuits.
+Concrete ML is built on top of Concrete, which enables NumPy programs to be converted into FHE circuits.

 - 1.training: A model is trained using plaintext, non-encrypted, training data.

-- 3.simulation using the Virtual Library: Testing FHE models on very large data-sets can take a long time.
-Furthermore, not all models are compatible with FHE constraints out-of-the-box.
-Simulation using the Virtual Library allows you to execute a model that was quantized, to measure the accuracy it would have in FHE, but also to determine the modifications required to make it FHE compatible.
+- 3.simulation: Testing FHE models on very large data-sets can take a long time.
+Furthermore, not all models are compatible with FHE constraints out of the box.
+Simulation allows you to execute a model that was quantized, to measure the accuracy it would have in FHE, but also to determine the modifications required to make it FHE compatible.
 Simulation is described in more detail here.